eska-muc/dbvisualizer/README.md

 # DBVisualizer

-A tool which creates an ER-Diagram as a GraphViz .dot file (or input file for PlantUML) from a database using JDBC metadata retrieval.
+A tool which creates ER-Diagrams as a PMG, PDF, SVG file or as .dot input file for [GraphViz](https://graphviz.org/) or [PlantUML](https://plantuml.com/) and textual reports (in HTML, MARKDOWN or PDF format) about tables and columns from a database using JDBC metadata retrieval.

 ![Example (generated with PlantUML)](https://github.com/eska-muc/dbvisualizer/blob/master/example/postgresql_test.png)